frankalcantara/frankalcantara.github.io/_posts/2024-06-27-programação-dinâmica.md

 def fibonacci_memo(n, memo):
 ```

-Here, `memo` is a dictionary used to store the results of previous Fibonacci calculations to avoid recalculating the same values multiple times, making the function more efficient (that is memoization!).
-The function `fibonacci_memo` is defined to calculate the n-th Fibonacci number using this dictionary.
+In this code, a dictionary named `memo` is used to store the results of previous Fibonacci calculations, preventing redundant calculations and improving efficiency (this is memoization!).
+The `fibonacci_memo` function is then defined to calculate the n-th Fibonacci number using the stored values in this dictionary, which brings us to the consideration of the base case within recursion.

 #### Base Case